 Together AbleChildAfrica and Little Rock have identified the following next steps and are currently seeking funding to deliver the following activities:

 AbleChildAfrica continue to support Little Rock on their road to sustainability.
-We are seeking funding to support their teachers salaries and additional training in inclusive and special needs teaching methodologies.
+We are seeking funding to support teachers’ salaries and additional training in inclusive and special needs teaching methodologies.

 If you would like to learn more about, get involved with or provide funding for any of the above projects please contact Lauren Watters, Programme Development Manager, on email@example.com